youssef-kishk/go-bookstore/README.md

 - Clone the repo on your machine

+- Update the database USERNAME, PASS and DATABASE constanst in main.go file

 - Run
   - From root of the repo on your terminal run the following command
   ```